henryjameslau/henryjameslau.github.io/_drafts/YYYY-MM-DD-accessible-colour-palettes.md

 Whereas RGB could be imagined as a cubic colour space with each dimension going from 0 to 255.
 HCL works in a cylindrical colour space.
 Hue ranges from 0-360°.
 Chroma start at 0 but the maximum can vary with hue and lightness. lightness is from 0 to 100.
 Lightness is also dependent on hue and chroma.

+## Colour considerations

+### Contrast ratio

+The most relevant part of web guidelines regarding colour relate to text.
+They say for WCAG AA compliance text and images of text should have a minimum contrast ratio of 4.5:1 for normal text and 3:1 for large text.
+Contrast ratio is [calculated by comparing the relative luminance](https://www.w3.org/TR/WCAG20/#contrast-ratiodef) of the lighter colour divided by the [relative luminance](https://www.w3.org/TR/WCAG20/#relativeluminancedef) of the darker colour.
+What's important to note is that it doesn't depend on hue as people's colour vision are different and it's the contrast in lightness.

+The first thing to note is that this related to text and having enough colour difference to determine letterforms.
+Charts and interactives can contain many things other than text such as bars, lines, squares, circles and other shapes.
+All of these shapes can be big or small or a mix.
+Smaller objects would need a higher contrast ratio whereas a high contrast colour for large blocks would be too strong.

+Also with most interactives and especially maps, you have colours next to each other rather than on a background, so there needs to be some consideration of the spacing between colours that they are distinguishable.

-### Colours to represents your data
+### Represents your data

 Be mindful that when using colour to represents your data that it shows the relationships in your data. e.g. if your data is different categories, your colours should be as distinct as possible.
 If your data is sequential or represents a range, colour should change in a sensible way.

-Lab and HCL colour spaces calculate colour based on the way the human eye works, rather than how computers calculate colours.
+### Semantics

+Colour also has semantic meaning.
+We're tired of seeing blue for males and pink for females for any dataset, but it's hard to break away from the associated meaning of those colours.
+Datawrapper did [a recent review of what colours people are using to represent gender](https://blog.datawrapper.de/gendercolor/).

+Be careful to check what those colours could mean for people.
+Meaning also vary culturally so may mean different things outside what you're used to.

 ### Colour blindness